mlswg/mls-protocol/draft-ietf-mls-protocol.md

 a valid proposal list.

-Due to the asynchronous nature of proposals, receivers of a Commit SHOULD NOT enforce that all valid proposals sent within the current epoch are referenced by the next Commit.
-In the event that a valid proposal is omitted from the next Commit, and that proposal is still valid in the current epoch, the sender of the proposal MAY resend it after updating it to reflect the current epoch.
+Due to the asynchronous nature of proposals, receivers of a Commit SHOULD NOT enforce that all proposals sent within the current epoch are referenced by the next Commit.
+In the event that a proposal is omitted from a Commit and that proposal is still applicable in the subsequent epoch, the sender of the proposal MAY resend it.

 A member of the group MAY send a Commit that references no proposals at all, which would thus have an empty `proposals` vector.
 Such